Getdeck/Getdeck.github.io/beiboot/client.md

 ```bash
 kubectl port-forward -n getdeck-bbt-cluster-1 svc/kubeapi 6443:6443
 ```
-Now, in a different terminal you can set `export KUBECONFIG=<path>/cluster-1.yaml` and you are ready to go.
-In this terminal session you can now use _kubectl_ just as usual.
+Now, in a different terminal, you can set `export KUBECONFIG=<path>/cluster-1.yaml` and you are ready to go.
+In this terminal session, you can now use _kubectl_ just as usual.

 ### Deleting a Logical Kubernetes Cluster
 If you wish to remove the logical Kubernetes cluster, please type: